POSITION: Evaluation and Research Assistant

-Founded in 2005, the Notah Begay III (NB3) Foundation’s mission is to ensure Native American children achieve their full potential by advancing cultures of Native American community health.
-NB3 Foundation focuses on Native children’s physical, mental, emotional and cultural health through four core areas:
+Founded in 2005, the Notah Begay III (NB3) Foundation’s mission is to ensure Native children achieve their full potential by advancing cultures of Native American community health.
+NB3 Foundation focuses on Native children’s physical, mental, emotional and cultural health through four priority areas:

 - Healthy Nutrition;

 To date, NB3 Foundation has invested more than $10 million into Native communities, including 127 grants to over 80 Native-led and tribal organization in over a dozen states.
 NB3 Foundation has also invested millions in direct programming, including nutrition education, food access pilot projects, community and traditional foods projects, sports programming, physical activity/sports camps and clinics, technical assistance to tribal communities and nonprofits and research and evaluation work.
 NB3 Foundation is an Equal Opportunity Employer with a Native American Preference Hiring Policy.
 For more information visit: www.nb3foundation.org

 The Evaluation and Research Assistant will support our ongoing work on an array of evaluation and research projects advancing cultures of Native American community health.
 The work will represent a mix of qualitative and quantitative research on issues impacting Native youth health along with evaluation projects designed to decolonize evaluation in Native organizations and communities.
 The Evaluation and Research Assistant will contribute to NB3 Foundation’s work through a mixture of research, data analysis, writing and organizational activities.